jlricon/demo/dataml.md

 * Karpathy's [lectures](http://cs231n.github.io/)
 * Geoff Hinton's coursera
 * Read papers from the github repo
-* Learn D3 or Bokeh or sth like that
+* Learn D3 or Bokeh
-* Create a website with some vizs
+* Create a website with some visz
 * Udacities on
   * Intro to AI
   * Reinforcement learning